 2.1.
 Introduction

-In Java, a package allows you to organize classes that have related functionality.
+Java packages allow programmers to organize classes that have related functionality.
 Proper code organization becomes increasingly important as the size of the project increases.

 Note